invictus-integration/testing-framework/docs/logic-apps/authentication.md

 - **Tenant Id** - Identifier of the Azure AD directory
 - **Subscription Id** - Identifier of the Azure subscription that contains your Azure Logic App
 - **Client Id** - Identifier of the service principal in Azure AD.
 In this case, it is the application id of the Azure AD app.
-- **Client Id** - Secret of the service principal in Azure AD to authenticate with.
+- **Client Secret** - Secret of the service principal in Azure AD to authenticate with.

 Here is an example:
 ```csharp